 - If you enabled IAM authentication on your API, or you plan to enable it later, you must whitelist the Authorization request header.
 For Cache Based on Selected Request Headers, choose Whitelist.
 For Whitelist Headers, add Authorization to the list of whitelisted headers.

 Important: If you change the Cache Based on Selected Request Headers setting to All, or if you whitelist the Host header, then your setup won't work.
 For more information, see Caching Content Based on Request Headers.

 - (Optional) To use your own custom domain names for the distribution instead of the one CloudFront assigns to it, enter one or more domain names for Alternate Domain Names (CNAMEs).
 For more information, see Using Custom URLs for Files by Adding Alternate Domain Names (CNAMEs).

-- (Optional) Configure any additional settings that you want to customize, such as Origin SSL Protocols.
+- (Optional) Configure any additional settings that you want to customize.

 - Choose Create Distribution.

 - Wait for your distribution to deploy.
-This might take about 30 minutes.
+This can take 15-20 minutes.
 When its Status appears as Deployed in the console, the distribution is ready.